 We call this the Girl Scout Leadership Experience.
 It's a special opportunity that gives Girl Scouts real-world skills that they'll use for a lifetime.
 Thank you for making the Silver Award experience possible for Girl Scouts.
-The Silver Award is the highest honor a Girl Scout Cadette can earn.
-With your support, Girl Scouts:

-Discover What they care about.Their talents.The world around them.
-Connect With each other.With others in their community and around the world.
-Take Action To tackle a meaningful issue.
-To make the world a better place.
+honor a Girl Scout Cadette can earn.
+With your support, Girl Scouts: - What they care about. - Their talents. - The world around them. - With each other. - With others in their community and around the world. - To tackle a meaningful issue. - To make the world a better place.